The Titanic in Popular Culture

 Titanic the Board Game

 Game description: At the heart of our Galaxy, an advanced civilization of which we know nothing has built the biggest, most beautiful starship ever, the Starship Titanic.
 To begin with, you are a third class passenger, and you quickly find yourself in the grip of one of the most powerful forces known to modern man, the desire for a free upgrade.
 As you move up to second and at last to first class, more and more of the ship becomes accessible to you, and more and more of its mystery unravels.
-From the creator of Hitchhiker’s Guide to the Galexy, Douglas Adams.
-Can be downloaded online.
+From Douglas Adams, creator of Hitchhiker’s Guide to the Galaxy.
+It can be downloaded online.

 The Titanic in Folk Music